PSB Insights: topics

 Titled “Comment choisir la bonne localisation d’une entreprise?” (“How to Choose the Right Location for a Company?”), the article draws on a specific definition of workplace location developed by the researchers in a recent article published in the Harvard Business Review.

-Gisele DE CAMPOS RIBEIRO, Insights on hybrid work
+Gisele DE CAMPOS RIBEIRO on hybrid work

 In her article "Travail hybride: que deviennent les interactions informelles?"
 (Hybrid work: what will informal interactions become?) published in the Harvard Business Review, Gisele de Campos Ribeiro, Marketing Professor and expert on consumer behaviour, employer branding and workspaces, explains the value of informal relationships for employees, the construction of social space and the symbolism attached to these spaces.